Secure and Confidential Certificates of Online Fairness

-To achieve highly efficient amortized runtime and communication in Phases 2 and 3, the zero-knowledge audit in Algorithm~\ref{alg:audit} performs \emph{probabilistic} checks on query integrity.
-In particular, $\prover$ and $\verifier$ sample a subset of queries and use ZKPs to verify their correctness and consistency (as defined in Section~\ref{sec:audit}).

-Our analysis in this section shows that the probability with which a malicious $\prover$ can wrongly demonstrate that their model is fair decreases \emph{exponentially} as a function of sample size.
-Accordingly, we characterize parameters for the sample which enforce robust bounds on the true fairness of $\prover$'s model, but are nevertheless highly performant in implementation (see Section~\ref{sec:evaluation} for a detailed empirical evaluation).
+To achieve highly efficient amortized runtime and communication, the zero-knowledge audit in Algorithm~\ref{alg:audit} performs a \emph{probabilistic} check on audit integrity by verifying a random subset of queries sampled from $Q$.
+Our analysis shows that the probability with which a malicious $\prover$ can wrongly demonstrate that their model is fair decreases exponentially as a function of sample size.

 We proceed by defining an ideal measure of fairness -- the group fairness gap that would be computed if $\prover$ was fully honest -- and comparing it to the group fairness gap computed when a malicious $\prover$ submits a modified collection of queries as input to Algorithm~\ref{alg:audit}.
-We then analyze the probability that a malicious $\prover$ is caught when these quantities differ by some $\epsilon > 0$.
+We then analyze the probability that $\prover$ is able to execute Algorithm~\ref{alg:audit} without detection when these quantities differ by some $\epsilon > 0$.

-\begin{definition} \textbf{Honest \& Measured Fairness Gaps.} Consider $(q_i, r_i, o_i) \in Q_{h}$, the collection of query-answer tuples input to Algorithm~\ref{alg:audit} assuming a perfectly honest $\prover$, which notably implies: \begin{itemize} \item queries in Phase 2 are always answered using correct computations of $M_{\tau}$. \item no modifications have been made to the recorded queries that were given as input in Phase 3. \end{itemize} We will refer to $X_h$, the group fairness gap computed on $Q_{h}$, as the \textbf{honest fairness gap}.
-For example, using the group fairness metric of demographic parity, we have
+\begin{definition} \looseness=-1 \textbf{Honest \& Measured Fairness Gaps.} Let $(q_i, r_i, o_i) \in Q_{h}$ be the collection of query-answer tuples input to Algorithm~\ref{alg:audit} assuming a perfectly honest $\prover$, which notably implies: i) queries are always answered using correct computations of inference $M$; and ii) no modifications have been made to the queries recorded in the Service Phase.

+We will refer to $X_h$, demographic parity gap computed on $Q_{h}$, as the \textbf{honest fairness gap}.
+We have